pazell981/warp.js/README.md

 See index.php for an example of HTML structure.

 A "data-offset" can be included in the "warpContainer" tag to push down objects vertically to off set for tool-bar or titles.

+A "data-shape" can be included in the "warpContainer" tag to change the formation.
+Currently there are diamond, circle and working on a triangle formation.
+If none is chosen diamond will be the default.

 --Contributors--